antononcube/Raku-WWW-OpenAI/README-work.md

 - [X] DONE Refactor the code, so each functionality (audio, completion, moderation, etc) has a separate file.

-- [ ] TODO Refactor HTTP(S) retrieval functions to be simpler and more "uniform."
+- [X] DONE Refactor HTTP(S) retrieval functions to be simpler and more "uniform."

-- [ ] MAYBE De-Cro the request code.
+- [X] DONE De-Cro the request code.

   - Given the problems of using "Cro::HTTP::Client" and the implementations with `curl` and ["HTTP::Tiny"](https://gitlab.com/jjatria/http-tiny/-/blob/master/examples/cookbook.md),